Nori-zk/proof-conversion/README.md

 Refer to the **[Gitbook documentation](https://o1js-blobstream.gitbook.io/o1js-blobstream)** for details on **o1js-blobstream**.

-# v2 API
+# New API!

-Version 2 is migrating away from having a mix of languages (TS, Bash, and Rust) to having a homogeneous TS-first approach utilizing WebAssembly to incorporate the Rust components and striving to deprecate Bash.
+The latest version is moving towards, migrating away from having a mix of languages (TS, Bash, and Rust) to having a homogeneous TS-first approach utilizing WebAssembly to incorporate the Rust components and striving to deprecate Bash.

 ## Typescript API